lidofinance/alerting-forta/l2-bridge-ethereum/README.md

 **Alerts:**

 - PROXY-UPGRADED - One of the proxies on the ethereum side was upgraded
-- PROXY-ADMIN-CHANGED - Admin for of the proxies on the ethereum side was changed
+- PROXY-ADMIN-CHANGED - Admin of the proxies on the ethereum side was changed
 - Alerts on the admin events in L2-bridge (ethereum side)

 ## Development